13 Iconic Things To Do in New Orleans’ Garden District

 Anne Rice purchased this Greek Revival stunner in 1989 and began writing her Mayfair Witches series here.

-The house first appears in The Witching Hour, which features the Brevard House as the Mayfair Witches’ ancestral home and is mentioned throughout the series.
+The house first appears in The Witching Hour, which features the Brevard House as the Mayfair Witches’ ancestral home.

 The Columns

 The original owner of the home, Simon Hersheim, committed suicide by cyanide poisoning in 1895 after his wife and sister died of unknown causes.
-His ghost is said to have never left and is said to haunt the building.
+His ghost is said to haunt the house.

-Today, that mansion is called The Columns, and it operates as a 4-star hotel and bar with a reputation for class and Victorian elegance.
+Today, that mansion is called The Columns, and it operates as a fancy hotel and bar with a reputation for class and Victorian elegance.

 How to Experience the Columns